 Food is vital to the environment and to human existence; it can be used to make goods with additional value or consumed in processed forms.
-However, as the world's population grows exponentially and supply chain imbalances, growing concerns have led to an increase in the amount of food waste produced worldwide, with over 1.3 billion tonnes of food loss and waste occurring annually and this number is growing.
-A new analysis by Rethink Food Waste Through Economics (ReFED) claims that improper storage conditions at every level are the primary cause of most food waste (Kumar et al., 2024).
-Solid waste management is one of the most serious problems in India's largest cities, and it is caused by factors including population expansion, poor technology, and neglect.Carbon content is increased by agricultural residues, household garbage, temple waste, and non-edible oil cake waste.
+However, as the world's population grows exponentially and supply chain imbalances, growing concerns have led to an increase in the amount of food waste produced worldwide, with over 1.3 billion tons of food loss and waste occurring annually and this number is growing (reference??).
+A new analysis by Rethink Food Waste Through Economics (ReFED) claims that improper storage conditions (such as----------) at every level are the primary cause of most food waste (Kumar et al., 2024).
+Solid waste management is one of the most serious problems in India's largest cities, and it is caused by factors including population expansion, poor technology, and negligence (reference). .Carbon content is increased by agricultural residues, household garbage, temple waste, and non-edible oil cake waste.
 The horticulture product market is more prominent due to its extensive field-level cultivation and remarkable export potential.
-Amazing uses for horticultural goods may be found in everything from processing businesses to home kitchens.
+Amazing uses for horticultural goods may be found in everything from processing businesses to kitchens.
 Even though their applications are so diverse, problems arise in the form of wastes or by-products, which are made worse by poor utilization procedures.
 Waste management in the horticultural industry is becoming a bigger issue as both developed and emerging nations struggle with air, water, and soil pollution.
 Fruits and vegetables are the most commonly consumed food products among horticulture crops.
 There is major nutritional, financial, and environmental consequences associated with the large amount of peel waste produced by the fruit and vegetable-based industries and home kitchens (Mehta et al., 2024).
 Depending on how they are handled, fruit and vegetable wastes might vary significantly across the supply chain.
 The fruit and vegetable processing industries generated 10–60% waste or by-products in both liquid and solid form (Kumar et al., 2024).
 The production of renewable energy through the bioconversion of fruit and vegetable waste is becoming more and more relevant since it has proven to be an efficient method of using the leftovers of perishable horticultural crops.
 The main risks to nature are uncontrolled pesticide use and the residual effects of various chemicals, which have a negative influence on soil, wildlife, human, and animal groups (Sánchez-Bayo., 2011).
-Another major concern is floral waste, which is expected to grow at a CAGR of 20.1% for the floriculture industry between 2019 and 2024 (Mehta et al., 2024).
+Another major concern is floral waste, which is expected to grow at a CAGR (full form) of 20.1% for the floriculture industry between 2019 and 2024 (Mehta et al., 2024).
 Therefore, the amount of floral waste in India will continue to grow in the future.
 Although the commercial floriculture sector is relatively new, flowers have long been a part of Indian civilization and are grown for a variety of reasons, from aesthetic to social and religious.
 Horticultural waste can be managed using established or new valorisation techniques.
 While traditional techniques include land filling, vermi composting, animal feeding, thermal treatments, and the creation of biogas, valorisation technologies include the production of valuable items from horticultural waste products, such as edible oil, essential oil, enzymes, colour, and many more.
 Valorisation procedures are better than normal management strategies since they reclaim valuable components and repurpose them for various uses, reducing the amount of waste that is eventually disposed of.